johnwcowan/pdp8x/arch.md

 The minimum amount of memory for a PDP-8/X is 16 pages or 32 KW.
 The maximum amount is 2,097,152 pages or 4 GW; in a fully equipped machine the address of the last word is 0xFFFFFFFF.
+A read from a non-existent page returns 0; a write to a non-existent page does nothing.
+To determine if a page exists, read a word from the page.
+If the value is not 0, the page exists.
+Otherwise, write a non-zero value to the same word and read it a second time.
+If the value is 0, the page does not exist.
+Otherwise the page exists; write 0 to the word.

 We write M[x] to specify the memory location whose address is x.